 iii) The very nature of the promotion of Kickstarter

 Kickstarter and other famous crowdfunding platforms like Indiegogo can promote your existence to millions of customers.
-Some of the companies I’ve worked with, such as Ego Smartmouse (Kickstarter) and GlassUp (Indiegogo) were featured on TechCrunch, Mashable, VentureBeat, CNet, Business Insider, ZDNet, Fast Company and too many others to mention, including TV channels (yes, the good old traditional TV), newspapers (the kind still made of paper …), and of course bloggers both big and small as well as online magazines.
+Some of the companies I’ve worked with, such as Ego Smartmouse (Kickstarter) were featured on TechCrunch, Mashable, VentureBeat, CNet, Business Insider, ZDNet, Fast Company and too many others to mention, including TV channels (yes, the good old traditional TV), newspapers (the kind still made of paper …), and of course bloggers both big and small as well as online magazines.

 These two startups get invites to show their products at events, fairs and meet-ups.
 One of them got investors, and the other startup got a proposal for a government contract thanks to the free promotion gained by the platform.
 Customers are still contacting them, even after the campaigns have closed.

 Take Away: Don’t forget to put a link to your ecommerce site on your project page after the crowdfunding has closed.